JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

   </p>
 </microformat>

-Here, you'll learn how to create and run your first Compose Multiplatform application using a web wizard and Android Studio.
+Here, you'll learn how to create and run your first Compose Multiplatform application using the Kotlin Multiplatform web wizard and Android Studio.

-## Create the project with a wizard
+## Create a project using the wizard

 To begin, create a sample project.
 This is best achieved with the Kotlin Multiplatform web wizard: